vxhl/365DaysOfData/README.md

  'target': tensor([0, 0, 0])}
 '''
 ```
-The Batch Generator makes it more convenient to get information from our batches.
+The primary aim of the BatchGenerator class is to load our dataset and provide methods to get selected samples in the dataset by indexing.
 That is basically what I understood from my implementation today.
 It loads the dataloader we created previously, gets the independent and the dependent varibale fields in the `__init__` method.
-Further the `__len__` gets the total size of our dataset and the __iter__ provides methods for accessing the dataset by index. `__getitem()__` may also be used to get the selected sample in the dataset by indexing.
+Further the `__len__` gets the total size of our dataset and the `__iter__` provides methods for accessing the dataset by index. `__getitem()__` may also be used to get the selected sample in the dataset by indexing.
 I came across [this](https://blog.paperspace.com/dataloaders-abstractions-pytorch/) article with a comprehensive explanation of the dataloader class.
 I will look into it tomorrow.
 ```python
 class BatchGenerator: